johnmichadasis/genericsoundcloudclient/README.md

 run CONSOLELAUNCH.bat to ensure that it's running with no errors that break the program. run LAUNCH.vbs normally from Windows Explorer.

+# Linux
+Go to releases and click on the latest
+Download the AppImage
+Make sure that it is executable.
+On most Linux distros, you have right click on the AppImage, go to permissions and tick 'Allow executing as a program'

+If you can't do that;
+move the AppImage to the desktop, open the terminal in the desktop folder run chmod a+x soundcloud-x-x-x.Appimage (replace the x with the version you downloaded)

 # Any operating system with a terminal
 In order to launch this you need to have node and npm installed. (from nodejs.org) When you have them downloaded, open the terminal and run: